vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/basic/vuepress/markdown.md

 ::: details

-This is a details block, which does not work in IE / Edge
+This is a details block, which does not work in Internet Explorer / Edge

 :::
 ```